spacemeshos/post-rs/k2pow-service/README.md

 - `HTTP 201 CREATED` - the job has been created and is processing (the first call and subsequent calls will yield the same status code)
 - `HTTP 200 OK` - the job has been completed and the result is then encoded in the body as a `uint64` encoded as a string.
 - `HTTP 500 INTERNAL SERVER ERROR` - the job had encountered an error.
 The error is written to the response as a string.
+- `HTTP 429 TOO MANY REQUESTS` - the worker is busy and cannot accept the job at the moment.
+The client should backoff and retry later.
+It will be returned when worker is doing the job for OTHER than requested params (if params match and the job is still being processed it will return `201` as written above)

 Note: the `miner` prefix is first in order to allow for flexibility in how to route requests within the load-balancer.